Nootokka Jillala Andagadu: Production

 The film was officially launched in October 2019 in Hyderabad with a traditional pooja ceremony.
 Production began in the end of 2019 but was halted due to the COVID-19 pandemic.
 Shooting resumed in September 2020, following the ease of the COVID-19 lockdown in India.
 Avasarala plays Gotti Surya Narayana, a 37-year old bachelor who has a bald head.
 Ruhani Sharma plays his love interest.
 The makers have denied the speculations that the film was a remake of the Hindi film Bala (2019), stating it was conceived before the latter's release.
 The film is presented by Dil Raju and Krish Jagarlamudi.

 The film's title Nootokka Jillala Andagadu is adapted from actor Nutan Prasad's catchphrase from Chali Cheemalu (1978).

 Soundtrack

-The film has score and soundtrack composed by Shakthikanth Karthik released on Mango Music.
+The film has score and soundtrack composed by Shakthikanth Karthick and was released on Mango Music.
 The first single "Nootokka Jillala Andagadu" was released in April 2021, which featured lyrics written by Bhaskarabhatla and vocals by Simha.
 The soundtrack album consists of five singles.